BeyondTheClouds/enos/README.md

 ## Limitations

-* The network interfaces are specified in the ``` templates/globals.yml.jinja2``` file.
+* The network interfaces inserted in the `templates/globals.yml.jinja2` file are taken from the Grid'5000 API for the first cluster specified in the YAML file.
- The mapping isn't generated (yet), an may vary according to the nodes of your reservation.
+This may be a problem if you reservation contains multiple Grid'5000 clusters composed of nodes that have different network device names, e.g. paravance that has `eth0` andl `eth1`, and parapluie that has devices `eth1` and `eth2`.

 ## License
 This code is released under the GNU General Public License.
 It is also worth